Are you starting a new job or possibly embarking on a new career? Any beginning can cause anxiety. Remember the first day of high school?

 CHAMP Emeritus Member

 The National Headache Foundation is launching a program called WorkMigraine to help educate employees and employers on the impact of migraine disease in the workplace.
 The NHF will be providing employees with a series of online modules to better understand triggers, treatments, and workplace accommodations.
-There will also be two modules for employers/HR professionals to learn how to create a healthy work environment and reduce the number of days lost to migraine.
+There will also be two modules for employers/HR professionals to learn how to create a healthy work environment and reduce the number of days lost to migraines.
 Contact the NHF for information and how you can bring WorkMigraine to your business.